Lois Collier

-Lois Collier (born Madelyn Earle Jones; March 21, 1919 – October 27, 1999) was an American actress born in Salley, South Carolina.
+Lois Collier (born Madelyn Earle Jones; March 21, 1917 – October 27, 1999) was an American actress born in Salley, South Carolina.
 She was sometimes credited as Lois Collyer.

 Early years

 Collier's father was Ernest Jones, a pharmacist, of Salley, South Carolina.
 Chaperoned by her grandmother, she visited Hollywood when she was 15, later describing herself as "movie-struck" at the time.
 She attended Limestone College in Gaffney, South Carolina.

 Film

-Collier's acting career started at age 19 in 1938, when she had a small but credited role in A Desperate Adventure, starring Ramon Novarro and Marian Marsh.
+Collier's acting career started as a model in the 1935 romance-comedy "Women Must Dress".
 From 1940 through 1949, her career would be active and somewhat successful, with her playing mostly heroine roles in B-movies.
 Her best known film is probably A Night in Casablanca (1946) starring the Marx Brothers.
 During the 1940s, she often starred opposite western stars Bob Steele, Tom Tyler, and Dennis Moore.
 In 1950, she starred in the sci-fi serial The Flying Disc Man from Mars.

 Collier was sometimes called the Fourth Mesquiteer because seven of Republic Pictures' The Three Mesquiteers movies featured her as the female lead.